oldschoolgg/bsodocs/bosses/chambers-of-xeric.md

 The following items give a boost to your combat score.
 Only the highest available boost from each line will be applied.

 All boosts work from the bank unless otherwise specified.
-Gorajan armor does not affect gear score.
+Gorajan armour does not affect gear score.

 * Twisted bow (7%) **OR** Bow of faerdhinen (c) (6%) **OR** Dragon hunter crossbow (5%)
 * Dragon warhammer (3%) **OR** Bandos godsword (2.5%)